Herbert-Research/gastric-cancer-staging-visualization/README.md

     station-level guidance is clinically most consequential.
 - `os_by_stage.png` – median overall survival with event rates, underscoring the outcome gradient that Aim 1 seeks to tighten.

-**Risk calculator output**

-- `risk_predictions.png` – patient-level recurrence estimates with categorical mix.
-- `sensitivity_analysis.png` – tornado-style chart showing how LN yield shifts risk.
-- `tcga_cohort_summary.png` – histogram + TN heatmap for cohort-wide predictions.
-- `calibration_curve.png` – optional if scikit-learn is installed and event labels
-    exist.
-- `survival_predictions_han2012.png` and `survival_vs_recurrence_comparison.png` –
-    only when the Han 2012 Cox config is present and `--skip-survival` is not set.

 Any additional PNGs present in the repository are archived artifacts from internal discussions and are not part of the automated workflow.